 Figure 2.
-The optical setup to generate multiple beamlets and interference patterns consists of an AOF cavity and two converging lenses.
-In the focal plane of the first lens the AOF cavity diffracts the incident Gaussian beam (top) into multiple beamlets (middle) that after passing through the second lens interfere forming a light pattern (bottom).
-Beamlets and interference in the figure were generated at the acoustic frequencies of 1.37 MHz and 1.8 MHz, respectively.
+The optical setup used to generate multiple beamlets and interference patterns consists of an AOF cavity and two converging lenses.
+In the focal plane of the first lens, the AOF cavity diffracts the incident Gaussian beam (top) into multiple beamlets (middle) that, after passing through the second lens, interfere, forming a light pattern (bottom).
+The beamlets and interference in the figure were generated at the acoustic frequencies of 1.37 MHz and 1.8 MHz, respectively.
 Scale bars 200 µm.

 The AOF system also enables more complex light shaping.
-Specifically, after passing through the second converging lens, the diffracted beamlets interfere generating an intensity pattern.
+Specifically, after passing through the second converging lens, the diffracted beamlets interfere, generating an intensity pattern.
 Notably, the generated pattern can be controlled with the same parameters that control the beamlets.
 The phase, in particular, allows ultra-fast pattern selection when a pulsed laser with a duration much smaller than the temporal period of the driving signals is used [32], [33].
-In this case, in fact, the laser pulse interacts with an instantaneous refractive index profile (see Equation 2) that can be selected by delaying the arrival of the laser respect to the driving signal and thus with nanosecond resolution.
-In this configuration the AOF system can boost the throughput of an LDW by scanning the material surface region-by-region rather than point-by-point.
+In this case, the laser pulse interacts with an instantaneous refractive index profile (see Equation 2) that can be selected by delaying the arrival of the laser with respect to the driving signal and, thus, with nanosecond resolution.
+In this configuration, the AOF system can boost the throughput of an LDW machine by scanning the material surface region-by-region rather than point-by-point.

 cyber-physical system for laser manufacturing

-Figure 3.a) schematically describes the architecture of a laser-based cyber-physical workstation with AOF functionalities.
-The station is organized in two levels, namely physical and digital levels.
-The former handles the operations that are necessary for manufacturing the workpiece.
-The physical level is connected to the digital one through a network (a private network in the current setup), which enables access to the physical world to various users, computers, and data-storage systems.
-The mutual interaction between these levels results into a cyber-physical system in which information and action can be monitored and synchronized between the “factory floor” and the cyberspace.
-For instance, the digital level can collect data from the physical objects that, once processed, can be used to monitor the manufacturing process, computing the usage or wear of a physical object, or tagging the workpiece.
+Figure 3 a) schematically describes the architecture of a laser-based cyber-physical workstation with AOF functionalities.
+The station is organised in two levels: physical and digital.
+The former handles the operations that are necessary for the manufacturing of the workpiece and is connected to the digital one through a network (a private network in the current setup), which provides the physical world with access to various users, computers, and data-storage systems.
+The mutual interaction between these levels results into a cyber-physical system in which information and actions can be monitored and synchronised between the “factory floor” and cyberspace.
+For instance, the digital level can collect data from the physical objects that, once processed, can be used to monitor the manufacturing process, compute the usage or wear of a physical object, or tag a workpiece.